adityasaitwal/To-Do-Application/README.md

 # todoapp
-Simple todo list Application using Angular
+Simple To Do list Application using Angular